Open to the Public

 Get outside!
 View All

-The McCabe Preserve is a place a slow and steady approach has yielded long-term returns for the Conservancy.
+The McCabe Nature Preserve is a place where a slow and steady approach has yielded long term returns for the Conservancy.
 Prior to ownership, material dredged from the river channel was deposited in a five-acre clearing located on the preserve.
 In 1996, Conservancy staff and volunteers planted this field with more than 2,000 native tree seedlings, including red and white oaks, green ash and black gum.
 Larger black cherry trees, indicative of earlier habitats, can be found near the center.
 Today, the emerging forest buffers sensitive wetland habitat from pollution and has begun welcoming an array of migratory songbirds.

 Sussex County, near Milton

 What’s At Stake